Service Level Agreement

 Limitation of Liability and Indemnity

-9.1 The Parties acknowledges that Reliance HMO shall not be liable for any act or omission of an In-Network Provider or third-party providing services under this Agreement.
-Reliance HMO shall use its best efforts to ensure that all providers within its network meet the required professional standards; however, any liability arising from medical malpractice or negligence shall rest with the provider, and Reliance HMO shall not bear responsibility for the same.
+9.1 The Enrollee acknowledges that Reliance HMO shall not be liable for any act or omission of an In-Network Provider or third-party providing services under this Agreement.
+Reliance HMO shall use its best efforts to ensure that all providers within its network meet the required professional standards; however, any liability arising from medical malpractice or negligence shall rest with the Provider, and Reliance HMO shall not bear responsibility for the same.

 9.2 In no event shall Reliance HMO be liable for any indirect, incidental, special, consequential, punitive, or exemplary damages, including but not limited to loss of profits, loss of goodwill, loss of business opportunity, or anticipated savings.

-9.3 Notwithstanding anything to the contrary in this Agreement, the total aggregate liability of Reliance HMO, whether in contract, tort (including negligence), or otherwise arising out of or in connection with this Agreement, shall not exceed the total amount of premiums paid by the Parties to Reliance HMO during the twelve (12) months immediately preceding the event giving rise to such liability.
+9.3 Notwithstanding anything to the contrary in this Agreement, the total aggregate liability of Reliance HMO, whether in contract, tort (including negligence), or otherwise arising out of or in connection with this Agreement, shall not exceed the total amount of premiums paid by the Enrollee to Reliance HMO during the twelve (12) months immediately preceding the event giving rise to such liability.

 9.4 Reliance HMO shall not be liable for any failure or delay in performing its obligations under this Agreement to the extent such failure or delay is caused by events beyond its reasonable control, including but not limited to acts of God, war, civil unrest, strikes, epidemics, pandemics, or government actions.